Owen Smith (racing driver)

-Owen Smith (born March 6, 2000) is an American professional stock car racing driver.
+Owen Smith (born March 6, 2000) is an American professional stock car racing driver and crew chief who has previously competed in the ARCA Menards Series, primarily driving for Fast Track Racing.

 Racing career

 Smith's interest in racing began when he was in sixth grade, during which his father brought him to Southside Speedway.
-He made his racing debut at the age of 13 at Shenandoah Speedway.
+He made his racing debut at the age of thirteen at Shenandoah Speedway.
 In 2016, he started competing in the NASCAR Whelen All-American Series and finished in the top 500 in the national standings.
 He repeated the placement from 2017 to 2019.

 As a student at the University of Northwestern Ohio, Smith joined the Over the Wall Club which allowed him to connect with those within the racing industry.
 In 2019, he became a crewman for Fast Track Racing and worked on the pit crew for driver Tommy Vigh Jr. In July, he began driving for the team beginning at Toledo Speedway, where he exited after completing five laps with electrical issues.
 As a start and park entry, he also worked as a crew chief for his own car.

 In 2021, he replaced Brad Smith (of no relation) in the No. 48 for the season opener at Daytona International Speedway after Brad suffered retinal detachment while chipping ice.